-We have granted a 45-day option to the representative of the underwriters to purchase up to 270,000 additional shares of our common stock at a public offering price of \$10.00 per share, solely to cover over-allotments, if any.
-The underwriters may exercise this option for 45 days from the date of this prospectus solely to cover sales of shares of common stock by the underwriters in excess of the total number of shares of common stock set forth in the table above.
+We have granted a 45-day option to the representative of the underwriters to purchase up to 2,250,000 additional shares of our common stock at a public offering price of \$3.00 per share, solely to cover over-allotments, if any.
+The representative of the underwriters may exercise this option for 45 days from the date of this prospectus solely to cover sales of shares of common stock by the underwriters in excess of the total number of shares of common stock set forth in the table above.
 If any of these additional shares are purchased, the underwriters will offer the additional shares on the same terms as those on which the shares are being offered.